miltontom/odoo-tasks/sort_vendors_mto/README.md

-Pick the best vendor for the PO created by the MTO and Buy route.
+Pick the vendor with the least price and delivery lead time for the PO created by the MTO and Buy route.